RTG Working Group L. Dunbar

 [RFC4535] outlines the security risks in Section 3 (Security

 Considerations).
-While this specific protocol isn't being
+While [RFC4535] specific protocol isn't being

-suggested the risks and vulnerabilities apply to any group key
+suggested, the risks and vulnerabilities apply to any group key

 management system.